 Welcome to the Koohi Research Group (KRG) at Texas A&M!

-At KRG, we aim to develop a fundamental understanding of the complex interactions between multiphysical domains, such as electromagnetics, acoustic, thermal, within emerging material systems and leverage this knowledge to develop nanomanufacturing technologies for integration of innovative high frequency microelectronics and microsystems solutions that redefine the frontiers of communication and sensing.
+At KRG, we aim to develop a fundamental understanding of the coupled dynamics across multiple physical domains including electromagnetic, acoustic, and thermal, reflecting both classical interactions and emergent quantum behavior within multifunctional material systems.
+We leverage this knowledge to advance nanomanufacturing technologies that enable the integration of high-frequency microelectronic and microsystem solutions, pushing the frontiers of communication and sensing.

 Our research bridges the atomic-scale behavior of functional materials with the system-level demands of modern electronics.
-We focus on translating fundamental material phenomena, such as ferroic ordering, nonlinear dynamics, piezoelectricity, and wave–matter interactions, into scalable devices and integrated circuits and systems.
-By combining modeling, fabrication, and characterization, we drive innovations that impact communication, computing, sensing.
+We focus on translating fundamental material phenomena such as ferroic ordering, piezoelectricity, quantum phenomena, wave–matter coupling, and nonlinear material responses into scalable devices and integrated circuits and systems.
+By combining modeling, fabrication, and characterization, we drive innovations that impact communication, computing, and sensing.

 Some of our current research projects are listed here.